Dalian notes on rational Pontryagin classes: Detecting elements in rational homotopy groups

-\begin{expl} {\rm This is an example of a simply connected based space $X$ such that the canonical graded homomorphism from the rational cohomology $H^*(X)$ modulo decomposables to $\hom(\pi_*(X),\QQ)$ is not injective.
+\begin{expl} This is an example of a simply connected based space $X$ such that the canonical graded homomorphism from the rational cohomology $H^*(X)$ modulo decomposables to $\hom(\pi_*(X),\QQ)$ is not injective.
 (I learned this from Diarmuid Crowley.)
 Choose a non-torsion element in $\pi_4(S^2\vee S^2)$ and represent it by a based map $f\co S^4\to S^2\vee S^2$.
-Such an element exists by Hilton's theorem \cite{Hilton55} or the Hilton-Milnor theorem.
+Such an element exists by \cite{Hilton55} or \cite{MilnorFK}.
 Let $X$ be the mapping cone of $f$.
 Then $H^5(X)\cong \QQ$ and any nonzero element of that group is indecomposable.
-The inclusion $S^2\vee S^2\to X$ induces a homomorphism in $H^5$ which is zero, and a homomorphism in $\pi_5$ which is surjective by the long exact sequence
+The inclusion $S^2\vee S^2\to X$ induces a homomorphism in $H^5$ which is zero, and a homomorphism in $\pi_5$ which is surjective by the long exact sequence of homotopy groups of the pair $(X,S^2\vee S^2)$.
+Therefore every element of $H^5(X)$ evaluates trivially on $\pi_5(X)$. \end{expl}